oleg-nenashev/mailer-plugin/README.md

-GitHub Actions demo for the Mailer plugin
+GitHub Actions demo for the Mailer plugin and ci.jenkins.io-runner
 =========================================

-Just a work-in-progress set of demos for GitHub actions.
+This branch demonstrates some GitHub actions for building Jenkins plugins with [Jenkinsfile Runner](https://github.com/jenkinsci/jenkinsfile-runner) o GitHub actions.